anna-yefrem/scala-notebook/sfip/ex1.md

 [Exercise 9](#ex9)

-### 2. In the Scala REPL, compute the square root of 3, and then square that value.
-By how much does the result differ from 3?
+<a name="ex2">2.
+In the Scala REPL, compute the square root of 3, and then square that value.
+By how much does the result differ from 3?</a>

 _Ans_: